bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## Visual Experiment

-The students were very excited about his ideas, but as a group deemed the furniture aesthetically undesirable.

-The found materials spoke too loudly, and everything looked “ReUsed” — some of the time in a negative way (purely from an aesthetic stand point).
+Materials spoke too loudly, and everything looked “ReUsed” — some of the time in a negative way (purely from an aesthetic stand point).
 To the students, this proved problematic as

 it occurs again and again in green and sustainable design projects: the work wears its heart too much on its sleeve; it looks too eco-friendly and unrefined.